lighttransport/rainbowmist/README.md

-# RainbowMist 🌈🌫️, header only OpenCL/CUDA/C++11 single compute kernel descripion utility.
+# RainbowMist 🌈🌫️, header only OpenCL/CUDA/C++11 unified compute kernel descripion utility.

-RainbowMist 🌈🌫️ is a simple C++ macro and template based single compute kernel utility.
+RainbowMist 🌈🌫️ is a simple C++ macro and template based unified compute kernel utility.

 Write and debug your kernel in C++11, then run it on GPU(OpenCL/CUDA).